Feather (song): Composition

 Critics identified "Feather" as a pop, dance, dance-pop, disco, bubblegum, neo-disco, and disco-pop song.
 The song lasts for three minutes and five seconds.
 Ryan produced, programmed, and engineered it.
 Chris Gehringer mastered "Feather" at Sterling Sound in New York City, and Josh Gudwin helmed mixing with assistance from Heidi Wang.
 Carpenter's vocals are delicate on the song, including during the titular lyric: "I feel so much lighter like a feather with you off my mind."
 Its "do-do-do" melody is reminiscent of Paula Cole's 1997 single "Where Have All the Cowboys Gone?", according to Rolling Stone Indias Amit Vaidya.

-"Feather" is a post-breakup song which celebrates the freedom and relief one feels upon ending a relationship and shedding its weight.
+"Feather" is a post-breakup song, which celebrates the freedom and relief one feels upon ending a relationship and shedding its weight.
 Carpenter begins by describing a toxic relationship characterized by immaturity and inconsistency, illustrating the dynamic where her partner initially seems thrilled but then becomes distant and uncommitted when she attempts to make plans.
-She resolves to not get entangled in a back-and-forth and decides to step away from him to unwind, and in the pre-chorus, expresses that she will block and ignore him in the future.
+She resolves not to get entangled in a back-and-forth and decides to step away from him to unwind, and in the pre-chorus, expresses that she will block and ignore him in the future.
 Carpenter compares the lightness she feels upon leaving him to a feather.
 Reminiscing about their memories together, she refers to him as a "waste of time" who used to "act like a bitch".